ChristianKuehnel/monpyou/README.md

 # monpyou
-Pyhton library to read account information from the [moneyou](https://www.moneyou.de/) bank.
+Python library to read account information from the [moneyou](https://www.moneyou.de/) bank.

 Right now the library only supports reading the balance of an account.